ldn-softdev/jtc/User Guide.md

 In the _buffered read_ mode (which is default), entire file (or `<stdin>`) input is read into memory and only then JSON parsing is attempted (with all subsequent due processing).
-In the _streamed read_ mode JSON parsing begins immeadiately as the the first character is read.
+In the _streamed read_ mode JSON parsing begins immeadiately as the the first character is read (so, no memory wasted to hold input JSON).

 The _streamed read_ is activated when:
 - option `-a` given *AND* input source is `<stdin>`